iCliniq Logo

 You have improved well clinically.
 You can take prescribed medication for a week.

-To prevent gas formation and to prevent bloating take the following measures:
+To prevent gas formation and to prevent bloating, take the following measures:

-2. Non-veg food restricted.
+2. Non-veg food is restricted.

 3. Eat slowly.

-4. Avoid excess carbonated drink.
+4. Avoid excess carbonated drinks.

 6. Drink more water.